Modern Slavery Statement - Boodle Hatfield

 Introduction

-This statement constitutes our modern slavery and human trafficking statement for the financial year ending 30 March 2025, pursuant to section 54 of the Modern Slavery Act 2015.
-It outlines the steps we have taken to identify and prevent slavery and human trafficking in our business and supply chain.
+This statement constitutes our modern slavery and human trafficking statement for the financial year ending 31 March 2026, pursuant to section 54 of the Modern Slavery Act 2015.
+It outlines the steps we have taken to identify and prevent slavery and human trafficking in our business and supply chain and reflects the continued development of our approach.

 About our business